-Edward Waters College is regionally accredited through the Southern Association of Colleges and Schools Commission on Colleges (SACS COC) to award the baccalaureate degree.
+Edward Waters College is regionally accredited through the Southern Association of Colleges and Schools Commission on Colleges [SACS COC] to award baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097.

 Edward Waters College also holds specialized accreditation from the highly esteemed International Accreditation Council for Business Education (IACBE), a nationally and internationally based accreditation agency focusing on business programs and degrees.